ln-komandur/nextcloud-on-ubuntu/README.md

 2. A **self-signed security certificate** is used
 3. **No DNS lookups** are used.
 However **mDNS lookups** from avahi.service are leveraged as clients are within the intranet

-This write up is based on the actual `history` of commands executed by following a blend of the above references
+This write up is based on the actual `history` of commands executed by following a blend of the above references.
+192.168.254.56 is the example ip address.

 ---